openhab/openhab-addons/bundles/org.openhab.binding.innogysmarthome/README.md

 ### Bridge

 The innogy SmartHome Controller (SHC) is the bridge, that provides the central communication with the devices.
 Without the SHC, you cannot communicate with the devices.
+This binding supports both the SHC and the SHC2 (with support for Bluetooth devices)

 ### Devices